MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/iscsimgt/ns-iscsimgt-_msiscsi_redirectportalinfoclass.md

 ## -remarks

 You must implement this class if the adapter supports target portal hopping.
-Otherwise, it is optional.</p>
+Otherwise, it is optional.